sunkafei/coffeedb/README.md

     }
 }
 ```
-where all objects satisfy the constraints will be removed from the database.
-The format of constraints is the same as the format of constraints in [query](#query) operation.
+where all objects satisfy the `constraints` will be removed from the database.
+The format of constraints is the same as that in [query](#query) operation.
 Note that all `remove` operations will be cached and will not take effect immediately.
 To make `remove` operations effective, you need to call the [build](#build) operation.

 ### Build
 The `build` operation has the following format: